 For example, your levels of dopamine, the neurotransmitter associated with feelings of pleasure, respond to the amounts of visible light your eyes take in, as do prolactin and melatonin, which govern the immune system.
 Your desire for food (and certain kinds of foods) stems from circadian cues informed by the angle of sunlight and length of day.
 The summer’s long daytime hours, for instance, prompt us to crave carbohydrates in preparation for winter’s historically short food supply.
-(For more on circadian rhythms and light, see “Light Rhythms” in the June 2009 archives.)
+(For more on circadian rhythms and light, see “Light Rhythms”.)

 And then there’s sleep.
 The pineal gland, located at the center of the brain, secretes melatonin, a hormone that regulates slumber.
 Melatonin is suppressed by light, so when you’re out and about on a sunny day, its production decreases.
 When the sun sets, melatonin levels rise so you can sleep.